 Machine Shop Factoring vs. Bank Loans

-Bank loans are approved based on your machine shop’s operational and credit history.
+Traditional bank loans are approved based on the operational and credit history of your machine shop company.
 If the loan is approved, your company incurs debt that must be repaid with interest over a specific period.
 Factoring provides funding based on the credit strength of your clients.
 You incur no debt and pay no interest.